privatenumber/lintroll/README.md

 pnpm i -D @pvtnbr/eslint-config
 ```

-## Quick usage
+## `lint` Command

-This package includes a streamlined `lint` CLI command.
-It's a direct alternative to `eslint`, allowing you to lint your code with this config without any configuration or setup.
+This package includes a `lint` CLI command as a direct alternative to `eslint`, allowing you to lint your code with this config without any configuration or setup.

 #### Lint files in the current directory